Herbert A. Littleton

-Herbert A. Littleton (July 1, 1930 - April 22, 1951) was a United States Marine who posthumously received the Medal of Honor for falling on an enemy grenade to save the lives of fellow Marines who were near him from the grenade blast.
-His heroic action and personal sacrifice took place during the Battle of Hwacheon in the Korean War.
+Herbert A Littleton (July 1, 1930 – April 22, 1951) was a United States Marine who was posthumously awarded the Medal of Honor for falling on an enemy grenade to save the lives of fellow Marines during the Battle of Hwacheon in the Korean War.

-Biography
+Early life

 Littleton, known as "Hal", was born on July 1, 1930, in Mena, Arkansas.
-His parents, Paul and Maude Littleton then moved their family to Black Hawk, South Dakota.
-He attended elementary school in Spearfish, South Dakota and East Port Orchard, Washington, and high school in Sturgis, South Dakota, where he played basketball and football.
+His parents, Paul and Maude Littleton, later moved their family to Black Hawk, South Dakota.
+He attended elementary school in Spearfish, South Dakota, and East Port Orchard, Washington, and high school in Sturgis, South Dakota, where he played basketball and football.
 He was employed as an electrical appliance serviceman by an electrical appliance company in Rapid City, South Dakota.

+Military career

-While living in Black Hawk, Littleton enlisted in the Marine Corps Reserve on July 29, 1948, for a one-year term and took recruit training in San Diego, California.
+While living in Black Hawk, Littleton enlisted in the United States Marine Corps Reserve on July 29, 1948, for a one-year term and took recruit training in San Diego, California.
 He graduated on October 2, and afterwards completed the Marine Corps field telephone course.
-He was assigned as a Telephoneman and Message Center Man with the Signal Battalion at Camp Pendleton.
+He was assigned as a telephoneman and message center man with the Signal Battalion at Camp Pendleton.
 He was honorably discharged at Camp Pendleton with the rank of private first class on July 28, 1949.
 On July 29, he re-enlisted in the Marine Corps Reserve.
 In 1950, he moved to Nampa, Idaho, and worked as a lineman for Mountain States Telephone & Telegraph.

 After the outbreak of the Korean War in June 1950, Littleton was called to active duty in September.
 He trained at Camp Pendleton and was sent to Korea with the 3rd Replacement Draft.
 On December 17, he was assigned as a radio operator with a four-man artillery forward observer team in Item ("I") Battery, 3rd Battalion, 11th Marines, 1st Marine Division and began participating in operations in south and central Korea.